 Performance Measurement Plan: Describe how you will measure progress toward meeting the objective, such as quantifiable and measurable outputs (staffing, work hours, carrier contacts, inspections, etc.).
 The measure must include specific benchmarks to be reported on in the quarterly progress report, or as annual outputs.
 The Supervising Lieutenant will review all safety audits for quality, completeness, and accuracy and will monitor activity throughout the month to guide the program to the established goal.
 The Supervising Lieutenant will review additions to the New Entrant pool and assign passenger carrier audits for scheduling as soon as practical.
+The Supervising Lieutenant will

+New Entrant pool and assign passenger carrier audits for scheduling as soon as practical.
 The Supervising Lieutenant will monitor progress toward the 255 safety audit goal quarterly to ensure we are meeting or exceeding the goal.
 Scheduling and assignments will be given and monitored to ensure the most efficient use of time and travel.